 Supported by a Lilly Endowment Inc. grant, PALSave supports student success and retention by fostering the use of Open Educational Resources (OER).
 It provides collaborative resources and a framework for OER awareness, education, and engagement.
 In addition, it funds and supports faculty adoptions of affordable learning materials to enhance the teaching and learning missions of private higher education in Indiana.

-This team started in 2018, after PALNI’s Affordable Education Initiatives Task Force completed an environmental scan of peer programs, resulting in this preliminary project plan identifying components for future work.
-In 2019, PALSave was awarded a $520,000 grant for this initiative by Lilly Endowment, Inc.
+Meet our team.
+This team started in 2018, after PALNI’s Affordable Education Initiatives Task Force completed an environmental scan of peer programs, resulting in a preliminary project plan identifying components for future work.

 The academic landscape is growing more difficult with escalating financial pressures, yet colleges and universities must continue to provide excellent services and resources.
 Especially for private institutions, there is a need to be cost-sensitive in order to recruit and retain students.
 According to College Tuition Compare, the average cost to attend private college in Indiana is $42,103 for the academic year 2018-2019, which includes about $1,300 for textbooks.